How to Mow Your Lawn Correctly

 There are a number of DIY sites and online videos that walk you through sharpening your mower blades at home.

+Put grass clippings to work.
+Keep grass clippings out of landfills!
 Grasscycling is recycling grass clippings by leaving them on the lawn—composting in place.
 According to a study conducted in Virginia, a 1,000 sq ft lawn annually can produce 200 to 500 pounds of clippings.
 Grasscycling keeps clippings out of landfills.

 Clippings are too valuable to throw away.
 It’s free fertilizer, which may provide 15–20% of the nitrogen your lawn needs annually.
 Grass is about 80% water.
-Clippings quickly breakdown and release nutrients back into the soil, as well as add organic matter, which promotes a healthy soil ecosystem.
+Clippings quickly break down and release nutrients back into the soil, as well as add organic matter, which promotes a healthy soil ecosystem.

-4. Stick to a fertilization schedule.
+4. Stick to a Lawn Fertilization Schedule

 Fertilize when it's right for your area using a low-nitrogen fertilizer, such as Milorganite.
 Other fertilizers can cause your lawn to grow very quickly, requiring you to mow more frequently, particularly right after fertilizing.
 Milorganite is low-nitrogen and slow-release, which keeps your lawn growing at a steady pace.
 The additional non-staining iron will also keep it green.

 Vary your mowing pattern weekly.
+This week, this way.
+Next week, that way.
 Changing direction reduces ruts and compressed soil.
-For large lawns, you can use four directional patterns in rotation: north/south; east/west; and diagonally, southeast/northwest and southwest/northeast.
+For large lawns, you can use four directional patterns in rotation: north/south, east/west; and diagonally, southeast/northwest, and southwest/northeast.
 For small yards, do your best to vary the pattern.

 Consider a creative expression like you see on baseball fields—field art on turf canvases.
 There’s even a book on the subject, “Picture Perfect: Mowing Techniques for Lawns, Landscapes, and Sports,” by David Mellor, the “godfather” of mowing patterns.

 When possible, mow areas of the lawn when they’re in the shade or the entire lawn during cooler times of the day.
-Grass loses less water and it reduces heat stress.
+Grass loses less water, and it reduces heat stress.

+Make mowing easier and less time-consuming.
 A border around a garden bed helps separate the garden and lawn, creates a clean edge, helps to prevent mulch from spilling into the lawn, and makes mowing easier and less time-consuming.
 In the past, a spade-cut edge, or trenching, was standard.
 Now it’s considered high maintenance, compared to other methods.

 Edging is a transition zone between your lawn and landscaping or garden.
-Around a raised bed, it provides a buffer to help prevent weeds and volunteer plants from growing, greatly reducing—or eliminating—the need to string trim.
+Around a raised bed, it provides a buffer to help prevent weeds and volunteer plants from growing, greatly reducing or eliminating the need to string trim.

 A variety of materials are available that fit a wide budget range.
 Bricks, gravel, stone, poured concrete, extruded concrete, concrete pavers, or tightly packed crushed limestone are all possibilities.
 Many color, tint, and texture options are available to match the style of your home and yard.

 Install edging low enough for mower wheels to ride on it easily—about the same soil level as the lawn.
-A wider boarder can serve as a safety zone so you can more easily cut around or under plants that would normally overhang the lawn.
+A wider border can serve as a safety zone so you can more easily cut around or under plants that would normally overhang the lawn.